amonszpart/RAPter/README.md

 make
 ```

-You can run cmake with '-DUSE_MOSEK' if you need it.
+You can run cmake with `-DUSE_MOSEK` if you need it.

 ##Compilation
 ###GlobOpt
-You need to have all the dependencies in the folder '~/workspace/3rdparty/'
+You need to have all the dependencies in the folder  `~/workspace/3rdparty/`
 ```
 mkdir build
 cd build